sandeep173210/Wumpus-world-/README.md

 # Wumpus-world-
-Application of Artificial Intelligence on Wumpus world using re-inforcement learning.
+Application of Artificial Intelligence on Wumpus world using re-inforcement learning using python.